 On November 10, 2020, the Company entered into a sales agreement with Cowen and Company, LLC relating to the sale of shares of the Company's common stock from time to time with an aggregate offering price of up to \$50.0 million.
-In connection with this sales agreement, the Company issued an aggregate of 951,792 shares of common stock at a weighted average purchase price of \$20.97, resulting in aggregate gross proceeds of approximately \$20.0 million.
+During 2020, the Company issued an aggregate of 951,792 shares of common stock pursuant to the sales agreement at a weighted average purchase price of \$20.97, resulting in aggregate gross proceeds of approximately \$20.0 million.
+For the six months ended June 30, 2021, the Company issued an aggregate of 530,551 shares of common stock pursuant to the sales agreement at a weighted average purchase price of \$46.33 resulting in aggregate gross proceeds of approximately \$24.6 million, reduced by \$0.7 million in issuance costs, resulting in net proceeds to the Company of approximately \$23.8 million.